Aberaman

 Aberaman is a village near Aberdare in the county borough of Rhondda Cynon Taf, south Wales.
 It was heavily dependent on the coal industry and the population, as a result, grew rapidly in the late nineteenth century.
 Most of the industry has now disappeared and a substantial proportion of the working population travel to work in Cardiff and the M4 corridor.
 Many residents also work in the nearby towns of Aberdare and Pontypridd.

 History

+Early Aberaman

-Aberaman, to the south of Aberdare, was an agricultural area until the early nineteenth century.
-Prior to the industrial revolution, Aberaman was the home of the Mathew family, local gentry who owned land throughout Glamorgan and who came to prominence in the seventeenth century when three members of the family served as High Sheriff of Glamorgan.
-The family seat was at Aberaman Isha, later known as Aberaman House (and which still exists in 2014 but is much altered).
+Located to the south of Aberdare, the area that would become Aberaman was predominantly agricultural land until the early nineteenth century.
+From at least 1524 Aberaman was the home of the Mathew family, who owned land throughout Glamorgan and who came to prominence in the seventeenth century.
+In 1637, William Mathew presented the bell to St. John's Church and three members of the family served as High Sheriff of Glamorgan.
+In 1788 the Aberaman Estate passed to three sisters, Eleanor, Rebecca and Maria Eleanora.
+Eleanor Mathew is remembered as a great philanthropist who endowed the almshouses of Aberdare to accommodate four poor persons.

+The family seat was at Aberaman Isha, later known as Aberaman House (which is still extant but much altered).
 The last of the Mathew family, Edward Mathew, died in 1788 and the estate was broken up after two centuries and divided between his three daughters and their husbands.